SystemsApproach/private5g/ran.rst

 (running left-to-right for packets sent to the UE) but it is equally valid to view it as a protocol stack (as is typically done in official 3GPP documents).
-Also note that (for now) we are agnostic as to how these stages are implemented, but since we are ultimately heading towards a cloud-based implementation, you can think of each as corresponding to a microservice (if that is helpful).
+Also note that (for now) we are agnostic as to how these stages are implemented.
+Since we are ultimately heading towards a cloud-based implementation, one possible implementation strategy would be a microservice per box.

 .. _fig-pipeline:
 .. figure:: figures/sdn/Slide1.png